 Here are a few of the elements we kept in mind during the design process:

 ERP solutions are often extremely complex, but the actual user interface and experience shouldn’t be.
 Offering empowering tools and a simple UI that includes intuitive navigation and guides users exactly where they want to go.
 This simplifies the ERP experience for users while still providing the power needed to run any size business.

-When we talk about a delightful ERP we have to mention enjoyment.
-Sure, your ERP is not meant to be a gamified thrill-a-minute system but you can’t ignore the subjective, internal emotions of your user when engineering the best ERP experience for them.
+When we talk about a delightful ERP, we have to mention enjoyment.
+Sure, your ERP is not meant to be a gamified thrill-a-minute system but you can’t ignore the subjective, internal emotions of your users when engineering the best ERP experience for them.
 Are they feeling empowered or inhibited?
 Engaged or distracted?
 Frustrated or encouraged?

 3. Usability and Interoperability

 Intuitive, role-based interfaces and high usability will cut down training time and shorten the time-to-value-realization ratio for most companies.
 Systems with high usability are associated with gains in efficiency and satisfaction, as well as a sense of empowerment, which, again, increases buy-in and adoption.
-Your company can spend less time on training and more time on the completion of tasks that add value and contribute to productivity and profitability.
+Your company can spend less time on training and more time completing tasks that add value and contribute to productivity and profitability.

 The best ERP for users is one that is localized and personalized to boost adoption and performance.
 Users should have a degree of freedom to personalize their own experiences based on their preferences and roles.
 When navigation, transaction processing, and views are customized to suit local roles and their unique requirements, it creates a sense of familiarity and empowerment, which forms an important part of a delightful ERP experience.

-The best ERP system in the world isn’t useful if users constantly find themselves facing barriers to accessing the information they want and need.
+The best ERP system in the world isn’t useful if users constantly face barriers to accessing the information they want and need.
 Workflow, notifications, and other capabilities make a system more accessible and consumable for all.